bekk/firebase-workshop/_Tasks_/Chapter 3 - Authentication/README.md

-# Tasks Part 3 - Authentication
+# Chapter 3 - Authentication

 Now it's time to set up authentication with Firebase Authentication, so we can add new users, log in and out and store some basic user info.